3.1 Pre-Arrival Plan of Action

 Key Takeaways

-• Pre-arrival planning uses dispatch information, location clues, mechanism, patient count, and known hazards before contact.
+• Pre-arrival planning uses dispatch information, location clues, time of day, and weather to set parking, staging, PPE, and resource decisions before patient contact.

-Pre-arrival planning means using dispatch notes, caller information, location, time of day, weather, access, and early visual clues to decide what you will do first.
-The plan should answer simple questions.
+Pre-arrival planning uses dispatch notes, caller statements, address, time of day, weather, access, and early visual clues to decide what you will do first.
+The plan should answer simple operational questions.
 Where will you park?
-What personal protective equipment is needed?
+What PPE is likely needed?
 Could the scene become violent, unstable, contaminated, or hard to leave?
-Are there likely to be more patients than reported?
+Are there probably more patients than the caller reported?

 Do not treat dispatch information as a diagnosis.
-Treat it as a starting risk picture.
-A call for a fall could be a medical fainting event, a trauma scene on stairs, or an unsafe residence.
-A call for trouble breathing could involve infection risk, chemical exposure, panic, airway obstruction, or a cardiac problem.
-The safe EMR keeps options open and updates the plan as new facts appear.
+Treat it as a starting risk picture and update it continuously.
+A call for a fall could be a fainting episode, a trauma on stairs, or an assault in an unsafe residence.
+A call for trouble breathing could involve infection, chemical exposure, panic, an obstructed airway, or a cardiac event.

 Information availableWhat it can suggestEMR planning move

-Dispatch reports crash with fuel smellFire, traffic, entrapment, multiple patientsStage safely, request fire and law enforcement as needed, plan traffic control
+Crash reported with fuel smellFire, traffic, entrapment, multiple patientsStage uphill/upwind, request fire and law enforcement, plan traffic control

-Caller reports unknown illness in a closed spaceInfectious or environmental hazardSelect PPE, avoid rushing into confined space, request additional resources
+Unknown illness in a closed spaceCarbon monoxide or chemical hazardPre-select PPE, do not rush a confined space, request resources

-Bystanders report fightingViolence risk and unstable crowdWait for law enforcement, keep distance, choose an exit path
+Bystanders report fightingViolence and unstable crowdStage and wait for law enforcement, keep an exit path

-Rural address with long access roadDelayed transport and limited backupBring essential gear, update dispatch, request resources early
+Rural address, long access roadDelayed transport and limited backupCarry essential gear, update dispatch, request resources early

-A strong pre-arrival plan has priorities in order.
-First, keep yourself and other responders safe.
+A strong plan keeps priorities in a fixed order.
+First, protect yourself and the crew.
 Second, prevent the scene from getting worse for the patient and public.
-Third, determine whether you can safely reach the patient.
-Fourth, start the primary assessment only when the scene permits it.
+Third, decide whether you can safely reach the patient.
+Fourth, begin the primary assessment only once the scene permits.
 The test often rewards the answer that delays contact until hazards are controlled.

-Use a mental arrival script.
-Confirm the location, note safe parking, look for visible hazards, decide PPE, identify the number of patients, request help if needed, and then move to patient contact.
-This is not a separate ritual from patient care.
-It is the first patient-care decision because unsafe care is ineffective care.
+Use a mental arrival script: confirm location, note safe parking, scan for visible hazards, choose PPE, count patients, request help if needed, then move to patient contact.
+This is not separate from patient care — it is the first patient-care decision, because unsafe care is ineffective care and an injured rescuer doubles the workload while halving the help.

-Exam items may include extra facts that are tempting but not first priority.
-If the stem says downed power lines, leaking fuel, weapons, smoke, aggressive animals, unstable crowds, or unknown powder, the first move is safety and resources.
-If the scene is safe and one patient is accessible, the first move can shift toward the primary assessment.
-Your job is to read the scene before reading the patient.
+Exam items often add tempting but lower-priority facts.
+If the stem mentions downed power lines, leaking fuel, weapons, smoke, aggressive animals, unstable crowds, or unknown powder, the first move is safety and resources.
+If the scene is clearly safe and one patient is accessible, the first move shifts toward the primary assessment.
+Read the scene before you read the patient.

 Specific takeaways: